Lead Faculty

 Over a 35-year career, I have worked in both the forest industry and for Agriculture Canada before joining the City of Surrey.
 There, I held a senior leadership position for 25 years, responsible for managing the city’s parks and urban forests, providing policy advice to elected officials and teaching in the city’s leadership program.
 As a founding member of the Municipal Forestry Institute, I’ve been teaching leadership to international participants since 2006.
 I presently provide advice to municipalities on issues of urban forestry, and teach in UBC’s Urban Forestry Program as an Adjunct Professor.
 I enjoy contributing to the urban forestry profession through service on boards and committees of several urban forestry organizations.

-Meg has been working in municipal horticulture since 2005.
-From her beginnings as a landscaping summer student to her current role as Living Collections Supervisor for the Montreal Botanical Garden, she has explored the diverse facets of municipal green space management and urban forestry.
-Meg has developed a particular interest in standards of practice and developing a common language with the arboriculture industry in Quebec.
+Meg has been working in municipal green space management since 2005.
+From her beginnings as a landscaping summer student to her current role as Director of Urban and Community Forestry for Canada at the Sustainable Forestry Initiative (SFI), she has explored the diverse facets of municipal green space management and urban forestry.
+Meg has developed a particular interest in standards of practice and developing a common language with the arboriculture sector in Quebec, working on projects such as the BNQ 0605 standards for horticulture and arboriculture as well as the SFI Urban and Community Forest Sustainability Standard.
 It is important for her that expectations are clear when making decisions that impact the urban landscape and the quality of the work we perform on a daily basis.
 She possesses a multidisciplinary academic background with a Bachelor’s and Master’s degree in political science and political history respectively along with a certificate in green spaces management.
 Meg is an ISA Board Certified Master Arborist with over a decade of volunteer service for causes that she is passionate about.
-She has served as president for the Quebec chapter of the International Society of Arboriculture (SIAQ) and she currently fulfils the role of Council of representatives delegate for the SIAQ.
-Meg has had the privilege to guest lecture for UBC as well as the University of Toronto, University of Nebraska and McGill.
-Sharing knowledge with others brings her immense joy and a sense of purpose.
+She has served as president for the Quebec chapter of the International Society of Arboriculture (SIAQ) and Council of representatives delegate for the SIAQ.
+Her career included 12 years in urban forestry operations for the City of Montreal, including 7 years as Living Collections Supervisor for the Montreal Botanical Garden.
+Meg has had the privilege to guest lecture for UBC as well as the University of Toronto, University of Nebraska and McGill University.
+Sharing resources with others brings her immense joy and a sense of purpose.

 Susan Day